 In the Food Science and Technology General course, students develop their interests and skills through the design, production and management of food-related tasks.
 They extend their knowledge of the sensory, physical, chemical and functional properties of food and apply these in practical situations.
 Students explore innovations in science and technology and changing consumer demands.
 New and emerging foods encourage the design, development and marketing of a range of products, services and systems.

-The year 11 CFCGE course focuses on the growth and development of infants and children and the issues faced by Australian families.
+The Children, Family and Community course focuses on the growth and development of infants and children and the issues faced by Australian families.
 It is suited to students interested in a future in either the child or health care industries.
 Students will conduct research, explore case studies, give presentations and design solutions.
 There is also a heavy practical component to this course.
 Students will design and make a product for a child in temporary crisis accommodation, create a portfolio detailing their childhood and produce an advertising campaign related to an adolescent health issue.
-Students will also have the opportunity to participate in the Baby Think It Over program where they will explore the responsibilities and challenges of being the primary caregiver of an infant.

 Applied Information Technology prepares students for a society that is increasingly reliant on Information Technology.
 Students will develop knowledge and skills that are essential for jobs of the future.